tolitius/cault/README.md

 # cault

-Consul and Vault will started together in two separate, but linked, docker containers.
+Consul and Vault are started together in two separate, but linked, docker containers.

 Vault is configured to use the `consul` [secret backend](https://www.vaultproject.io/docs/secrets/consul/).